cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     - freddie
 ```

-This will produce in the following metric being exposed:
+This results in the following metric being exposed:

 ```text
 cnpg_some_query_rows{datname="albert"} 2